Chatham Anglers: The Upper and Lower Cape League era (1946–1962)

 After a hiatus during the years of World War II, the Cape League was reconstituted in 1946, with Chatham joining the Lower Cape Division.
 Chatham has been a member of the Cape League ever since.

+In 1957, Chatham was led by CCBL Hall of Famer Bill Walker, who posted a league-leading .432 batting average.
 CCBL Hall of Fame skipper John Carroll took the helm at Chatham in 1961.
 The following season, Carroll's club finished the regular season in first place atop the Lower Cape Division, but failed to reach the Cape League title series, losing to Harwich in the Lower Cape championship series.

 Modern era (1963–present)

 The 1960s: A new league and a first championship

 In 1963, the CCBL was reorganized and became officially sanctioned by the NCAA.
 The league would no longer be characterized by "town teams" who fielded mainly Cape Cod residents, but would now be a formal collegiate league.
 Teams began to recruit college players and coaches from an increasingly wide geographic radius.

 The league was originally composed of ten teams, which were divided into Upper Cape and Lower Cape divisions.
 Chatham's team, known as the Chatham Red Sox, joined Orleans, Harwich, Yarmouth and a team from Otis Air Force Base in the Lower Cape Division.

 Chatham continued to be managed by John Carroll, whose 1963 club featured CCBL Hall of Famer Ken Voges of Texas Lutheran University, who led the league with an astronomical .505 batting average.
 The Red Sox finished the regular season with a 28–6 record, good enough for first place in the Lower Cape Division, but fell to Orleans in the playoffs.

 Chatham continued its regular season dominance in 1964, 1965 and 1966, finishing atop the Lower Cape Division each year, but falling in each season's CCBL title series.
 The 1964 team was piloted by Bill "Lefty" Lefebvre, who had played in the Cape League for Falmouth in the 1930s, and had later played in the major leagues with Boston and Washington.
 Lefebvre's team featured CCBL Hall of Fame second baseman Steve Saradnik of Providence College, who batted .314, and pitcher Charlie Hough, who went on to a 25-year major league knuckleballing career.

 In 1965, Lefebvre was succeeded by CCBL Hall of Fame manager Joe "Skip" Lewis, who led the team through 1969.
 Lewis' 1965 squad returned Saradnik, and added another two CCBL Hall of Famers in University of Connecticut righty Ed Baird, who posted a 3–0 record with a 0.45 ERA, and George Greer, who batted .349 and led the league in doubles and triples.